aclements01/quote-project/README.md

 - Must utilize `mapping` to render your data to the screen
 - Must utilize Flexbox or Grid somewhere on the page
 - A minimum of **20** git commits
-- Deploy your project: https://quote-project.pages.dev/ (cloudflare)
+- Deploy your project: https://quote-project.pages.dev/ (cloudflare) and misanthopeful.surge.sh (surge)